Getting around Fukushima

 - JR Yamagata Shinkansen Line (From Fukushima to Shinjo)

-- JR Tohoku Main Line (From Tokyo; with stops all over Fukushima Prefecture)
+- JR Tohoku Main Line (Many stops in Fukushima Prefecture)

 - JR Joban Line (From Shinagawa; with stops in Iwaki and Soma)